emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 TLS stands for Transport Layer Security and provides secure communication between web browsers and servers.
 The final version of its most recent update (1.3) was published on August 2018 with [enhanced security and improved speed](https://kinsta.com/blog/tls-1-3/#tls-1.3-vs-tls-1.2/).
 Since then it has been increasingly adopted as it will be the standard for the years to come.

-To enable TLS 1.3 we need to make a few changes both in `nginx.conf` and `options-ssl-nginx.conf` files.
+To enable TLS 1.3 you need to make a few changes both in `nginx.conf` and `options-ssl-nginx.conf` files.

 Let's start with `nginx.conf` typing:
 ```plain